-We help victims of head-on accidents recover financial damages for their medical costs, wage losses and pain and suffering.
+We help victims of head-on accidents recover financial damages for their medical costs, wage losses, pain, and suffering.
 Our Miami car accident attorney understands complex Florida laws that pertain to these types of vehicular accidents.
 We will use our extensive knowledge and years of experience to secure the best financial outcome in your injury case.
 Contact us for a free, no-obligation consultation.
 We do not charge a fee unless we can obtain a settlement or judgment on your behalf.

 Injuries from a head-on collision can vary determined by factors such as the physical attributes of the vehicles involved, the speed at which the vehicles were going, and their safety features.
 Like any other type of crash, these injuries can range from minor to fatal and include, but are not limited to:

 These types of injuries might need to be treated for very long periods of time or even for the rest of the person’s life.
 Consequently, the victim will need to be able to have access to the financial resources their condition would require.